bhakes/bhakes.github.io/menu/quotes.md

 * “To bankrupt a fool, give him information.” ― Nassim Nicholas Taleb, The Bed of Procrustes: Philosophical and Practical Aphorisms
 * “Virtue is more to be feared than vice, because its excesses are not subject to the regulation of conscience.” - Adam Smith

+### On Nature
+* "The imagination of nature is far, far greater than the imagination of man." - Richard Feynman

 ### On Information
 * "The most interesting information comes from children, for they tell all they know and then stop." - Mark Twain
+* "However little television you watch, watch less." - David McCullough

 ### On "Education", and Learning, or the lack thereof
 * "I have never let my schooling interfere with my education." - Mark Twain